 Create and implement ‘AvaTax’ Tax Code in QuickBooks Desktop

-- Complete a synchronization with QuickBooks, which will push the new sales tax items to Acctivate.
+- Complete the synchronization with QuickBooks, which will push the new sales tax items to Acctivate.

 Create and implement ‘AvaTax’ Tax Code in QuickBooks Online